Frequently Asked Questions:

 Well, there are some problems you can see and there are some problems you can hear.
 If your piano has some chipped keys, for example, then you can clearly see the problem.
 Now, if you play a key and instead of hearing a beautiful tone, you hear a "thump", or a "twang", some other strange sound, or nothing at all, then you know there's a problem that might need some repair.

-What is a "pitch correction" or "pitch raise"?
+What is a "pitch raise" or "pitch correction"?

-This is a service that is performed when a piano hasn't been tuned for a long time and/or it sounds quite out of tune.
-After your first tuning, your piano should sound much better but not perfect.
-I will come back a few weeks later to tune it up a second time.
-This is called a "pitch correction" or "pitch raise".
-After that, your piano should sound like you want it to.
-If you get your piano tuned regularly (every six months or so) after that, your piano will keep sounding its best.
+This is a service that is performed when a piano hasn't been tuned for a few years or more and/or it sounds quite out of tune.
+At the first visit, I will do an "Overpull Tuning", pulling the strings slightly sharp.
+After the first tuning, your piano should sound much better but not perfect.
+I will come back a month or so later to do a "Fine Tuning".
+This is called a "pitch raise" or "pitch correction".
+If you get your piano tuned regularly (every six months or so) after that, your piano will continue sounding its best.

 How do I know if I should get my piano cleaned?

 Cleaning your piano is a part of piano maintenance that people sometimes forget about, but it is very important to the upkeep of your instrument.
 If it has been a few years or longer since you have had your piano cleaned, then the dust and filth inside the piano will start collecting on the inner workings of the instrument and breaking them down.
 When I clean out a piano, I take it apart and use special instruments and products to make sure that everything is treated properly.
 Many of the inner workings of your piano are tiny and delicate, so don't try to do this yourself.
 Hire a professional!

 When I contact you, what do I need to tell you about my piano and any problems with it?